 DAY THREE: Padua

-Travel by coach to Padua (about 1.5 hours).
+Travel by coach to Padua (about 1 and a half hours).
 This morning’s guided tour will be focused around St Anthony and the great basilica constructed by the townspeople of Padua, where St Anthony is buried.
 Here we also hope to celebrate Mass.
 We then continue onto the 16th century cathedral (Duomo) and the 12th century baptistery next to it, with frescoes depicting scenes from the Bible including the Passion and the Resurrection of Christ.
 This afternoon there will be a visit to the magnificent Capella degli Scrovegni, built in 1303 by Enrico Scrovegni, the interior of which contains Frescoes of New Testament scenes by Giotto, which have been acclaimed as his masterpiece.
 Before returning to Schio by coach we stop off at the Sanctuary of Arcella, just outside Padua, which is the site of St Anthony’s death.
 Anthony was taken on a farm wagon, when dying, and where he received the last rites from the chaplains of the Poor Clares, and passed away serenely n the early evening.
 We will have a light supper at Casa Nazareth.
 There will then be the option for those who wish to go to the Cenacolo chapel to join the evening prayer group.

 DAY FOUR: Schio